DaleGia/ESPFlash/README.md

   - Clears elements.

 ## One Thing to Keep In Mind
 SPIFFs is not particularly fast.
-It is not designed to be used in a manner that requires a high-throughput data.
-ESPFlash does not significantly increase the performance issues of SPIFFs, but consider with SPIFFs usage is suitable for your application.
+It is not designed to be used in a manner that requires high-throughput data.
+ESPFlash does not significantly increase the performance issues of SPIFFs, but consider if SPIFFs usage is suitable for your application.

 ## Installation
 Download this file as a zip, and extract the resulting folder into your Arduino Libraries folder.
 See [Installing Additional Arduino Libraries](https://www.arduino.cc/en/Guide/Libraries).